hcompai/hai-cookbook/holo1/vllm/README.md

 💡 To run Holo1 7B, change --model to HCompany/Holo1-7B.

-### Invoking Holo1 via API
+## Invoking Holo1 via API

-After the container is running, you can send requests to:
+When vLLM is running, you can send requests to:

 ```
 http://localhost:8000/v1/chat/completions